 The Worst Years: 2016, 2018, 2019

 Now for the years you might want to skip: 2016, 2018, and 2019.
-These HR-Vs had a few too many flaws in the works.
+These HR-Vs had a few too numerous defects in the works.

 The 2016 model was like that first pancake – a bit of a mess.
 Electrical gremlins, powertrain peculiarities, and brake troubles were the order of the day.
-Owners grumbled about start/stop buttons playing dead, instrument clusters going berserk, paint peeling faster than a sunburned tourist, and CVTs with an identity crisis.
+Owners grumbled about start/stop buttons playing dead, instrument clusters going wild, paint peeling faster than a sunburned tourist, and CVTs with an identity crisis.
 Oh, and let’s not forget the recall for brake calipers that were a bit too slick for their own good.

 2018 and 2019 didn’t quite shake off the family curse.
 They kept up the tradition of unpredictable instrument clusters and brake dramas.
 Recalls rolled in for camera displays that went AWOL, fuel pumps that decided to quit, and those same slippery brake calipers.